hpcleuven/VscDocumentation/source/leuven/wice_advanced_guide.rst

 the successors of the SkyLake and CascadeLake architectures which you can find on Genius.
 Although architectural differences are rather small, it is highly recommended to compile a version of your code specifically for wICE.
-A good approach to compile on any cluster (such as wICE) is is to launch an interactive job (with the ``srun`` command).
+A good approach to compile on any cluster (such as wICE) is to launch an interactive job (with the ``srun`` command).

 Many dependencies you might need are centrally installed.
 The modules that are